Colin97/OpenShape_code/README.md

 ### Meta Data
 `meta_data.zip` includes the meta data used for training and evaluation (on Objaverse-LVIS, ModelNet40, and ScanObjectNN):
-- `split/`: list of training shapes. `train_all.json` indicates training with four datasets (Objaverse, ShapeNet, ABO, 3D-FUTURE). `train_no_lvis.json` indicates training with four datasets but Objaverse-LVIS shapes excluded. `ablation/train_shapenet_only.json` indeicates training with ShapeNet only.
+- `split/`: list of training shapes. `train_all.json` indicates training with four datasets (Objaverse, ShapeNet, ABO, and 3D-FUTURE). `train_no_lvis.json` indicates training with four datasets but Objaverse-LVIS shapes excluded. `ablation/train_shapenet_only.json` indeicates training with ShapeNet shapes only.
 - `gpt4_filtering.json`: filtering results of Objaverse raw texts, generated with GPT4.
 - `point_feat_knn.npy`: KNN indices calculated using shape features, used for hard mining during training.
 - `modelnet40/test_split.json`: list of ModelNet40 test shapes.